havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.0.4
+The current version is 3.0.5

+- 3.0.5

+  - Qt4 import in resources_rc.py removed (#14)

 - 3.0.4